 All school groups need to report to the education desk in the main foyer of Shakespeare’s Globe.
 Please note that the entrance to the main foyer is on New Globe Walk, just off of the riverwalk and is a different entrance to that for the exhibition and theatre tours.
 If you are unsure our staff are happy to direct you.

 Is there somewhere to leave our bags?

-There are no cloakrooms provided at Shakespeare’s Globe.
+There are no cloakrooms available.
 All bags and packed lunches must be carried with you for the duration of the visit.
 Please see 'What security measures do you have in place?' to read important information on our bag policy.